-Kelly himself has rarely spoken about Aaliyah since she died in a plane crash in 2001.
-She is not mentioned in his autobiography, where his author's note explains that "certain episodes could not be included for complicated reasons".
+Kelly rarely spoke about Aaliyah after she died in a plane crash in 2001.
+She is not mentioned in his autobiography, where an author's note explains "certain episodes could not be included for complicated reasons".

-In a 2016 interview with GQ magazine, he described their relationship as "best best best best friends"; but declined to comment on their marriage, saying: "I will never have that conversation with anyone.
-Out of respect for Aaliyah, and her mother and father who has asked me not to personally."
+In a 2016 interview with GQ magazine, he described their relationship as "best, best, best, best friends", but declined to comment on their marriage, saying: "I will never have that conversation with anyone.
+Out of respect for Aaliyah, and her mother and father who have asked me not to personally."

 1996: Sued for emotional distress

-Tiffany Hawkins sues R Kelly for the "personal injuries and emotional distress" she suffered during a three-year relationship with the star.
+Tiffany Hawkins sued R. Kelly for the "personal injuries and emotional distress" she suffered during a three-year relationship with the star.

-In court documents, she said she began having sex with Kelly in 1991, when she was 15 and he was 24, and the relationship ended three years later, when she turned 18.
-According to the Chicago Sun Times, Hawkins sought $10 million in damages, but accepted a fraction of that amount ($250,000) when the case was settled in 1998.
+In court documents, she said she began having sex with Kelly in 1991, when she was 15 and he was 24, and the relationship ended when she turned 18.
+According to the Chicago Sun Times, Ms Hawkins sought $10m in damages but accepted a fraction of that amount ($250,000) when the case was settled in 1998.